xzackli/UnitfulCosmo.jl/docs/src/index.md

 ```math
 \hbar = c = G = kb = 1
 ```
 These units eliminate all dimensionality.
-When you convert quantities with units into this system, you make everything dimensionless by applying factors of the fundamental constants.
-This does mean you lose unit information, but it's also very convenient since your equations don't have any fundamental constants in them anymore.
+When you convert quantities with units into this system, you make everything dimensionless by multiplying powers of the fundamental physical constants.
+This does mean you lose unit information, but it's also very convenient since your equations don't have any fundamental constants in them anymore!
+The price of this simplicity is any scales which are unnatural (i.e. far away from combinations of the fundamental constants) require significands very different from 1.
+For example, the Hubble constant is very small, ``H_0 \sim 10^{-61}``.

-This unit system has some large exponents; for example, ``H_0 \sim 10^{-61}``.
+UnitfulCosmo exports a function `planck(quantity)` which converts a quantity with units into its dimensionless value in Planck units.
+To convert back, use `unplanck(desired_unit, value)`.

 ```julia-repl
 julia> using UnitfulCosmo